bomanaps/zeam/pkgs/api/README.md

 ## How It Works

-The metrics system is initialized at application startup in `pkgs/cli/src/main.zig`.
+The API system is initialized at application startup in `pkgs/cli/src/main.zig`.

-1.  `metrics.init()` is called once to set up the metric registry and define all histograms, counters, and gauges.
+1.  `api.init()` is called once to set up histograms used by the node.
-2. A dedicated HTTP metrics server is started via `metricsServer.startMetricsServer()` to serve metrics on the specified port.
+2. A dedicated HTTP API server is started via `startAPIServer()` to serve SSE, metrics, and health.
-3. This server runs in a background thread and exposes metrics at the `/metrics` endpoint and health at `/health` endpoint, making them available for a Prometheus server to scrape.
+3. This server runs in a background thread and exposes:
+    - SSE at `/events`
+    - Metrics at `/metrics`
+    - Health at `/health`

-**Note**: For freestanding targets (zkvm runs), the metrics system operates in no-op mode and does not start an HTTP server.
+**Note**: For freestanding targets (zkvm runs), the API metrics operate in no-op mode and the HTTP server is disabled.

 ## Architecture

-The metrics system uses a dedicated HTTP server implementation (`pkgs/cli/src/metrics_server.zig`) that:
+The API uses a dedicated HTTP server implementation (`pkgs/cli/src/metrics_server.zig`) that:

 - Runs independently of the main application
+- Serves SSE at `/events`
 - Serves Prometheus-formatted metrics at `/metrics`
 - Provides health checks at `/health`
 - Automatically handles ZKVM targets (no HTTP server for freestanding environments)